November 1989 tornado outbreak: Monroe–Coldenham, New York

-Official records state that the F1 tornado touched down to the south in Monroe at approximately 12:31 p.m.
+Official records state that this weak but deadly F1 tornado touched down to the south in Monroe at approximately 12:31 p.m.
 EST (17:31 UTC), moving north for around 9 mi to the East Coldenham area.
 As the storm struck the elementary school, approximately 120 children were eating lunch in the school cafeteria.
 One of the walls collapsed onto numerous children, killing seven instantly and injuring at least 20.
 Two of the injured later died in hospitals.
 When the tornado began to hit the school, the principal and other staff began trying to move students into the hallways in the immediate seconds before the collapse.
 Roughly 200 state and local police, fire fighters, and ambulance workers converged on the school to provide assistance, along with 25 ambulances, several fire rescue vans, and a helicopter.
 The search and rescue operations were completed by 7:15 p.m.
 EST (00:15 UTC) that evening.